tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 ## See also

-FeedbackVector.
+FeedbackVector in V8.
 See [blog post by Benedikt Meurer](https://benediktmeurer.de/2017/12/13/an-introduction-to-speculative-optimization-in-v8/), which explains how they profile generic instruction operands using a feedback lattice.